Parks for London connects London’s green space community together. See how you can get involved.

 Parks for London facilitates the London Green Spaces Friends Groups Network .
 They meet every 2 to 3 months at London’s City Hall.

-Meetings provide an opportunity for friends groups to network, discuss common issues and find solutions.
-The meetings are chaired by: Dave Morris, Chair of Haringey Friends’ Forum and members and representatives of Friends of Parks Groups and Borough Friends Group Forums are welcome to attend.
+Meetings provide an opportunity for parks friends groups to network, discuss common issues and find solutions.
+The meetings are chaired by Dave Morris, Chair of Haringey Friends’ Forum.
+All members of Friends of Parks Groups and Borough Friends Group Forums are welcome to attend.

 See our upcoming events for meeting dates or contact us for more information.

 The National Federation of Parks and Green Spaces is a UK network of area-wide forums.
 It exists to promote, protect and improve the UK’s parks and green spaces by linking all Friends groups, User Forums and networks throughout the country.
 Visit the NFPGS website for more information.

 Funding opportunities to finance your work or campaign

 Take park in consultations about how parks are managed and run.
 You can find the latest consultations here.

 To speak up for London’s parks and green spaces, you view petitions page here.

 Find the latest parks and green spaces campaigns here.